SkyeVault/Main/README.md

 ---

 ## Current Focus
-### SkyeVault Ops: Transition to Rust and DevOps Transparency
+### NanoVault: Transition to Rust and DevOps Transparency
 **Vision Statement:**
-SkyeVault Ops is evolving into a fully Rust-based cloud security and automation project.
+NanoVault is evolving into a fully Rust-based cloud security and automation project.
 The focus is on:
 - High-performance security tooling
 - AWS security automation
 - Transparent DevOps workflows